Consult An Experienced Healthcare Professional For Athlete’s Foot Treatment

 • You have a recurring fungal infection.

-• If you have any immunocompromized condition like HIV or AIDS along with an athlete’s foot, contact the doctor right away.
+• If you have any immunocompromised condition like HIV or AIDS along with athlete’s foot, contact the doctor right away.

 How Can Family Urgent Care Help In Recovering From Athlete’s Foot?